 - Submitting conflict of interest notifications as appropriate

-- Working with Human Research Protection Program, the Institutional Animal Care and Use Committee, Environmental Health and Safety or the Bio-safety Committee as appropriate
+- Working with the Human Research Protection Program, the Institutional Animal Care and Use Committee, Environmental Health and Safety or the Institutional Biosafety Committee as appropriate

 - Reviewing and following all export control rules as appropriate